-Driven by the above two concerns, we revisit the problem of testing hypotheses \eq{eq:onesample} and \eq{eq:twosample} in high dimensions from a different perspective.
+Driven by the above two concerns, we revisit the problem of testing hypotheses \eq{eq:onesample} and \eq{eq:twosample} from a different perspective.
 Motivated by applications in genomic analysis and image analysis, we are particularly interested in detecting discrepancies when $\bmu_1$ and $\bzero$ or $\bmu_2$ are distinguishable to a certain extent in at least one coordinate.
-We develop a fully data driven procedure to compute the critical values using the Monte Carlo simulations under appropriate settings.
+We develop a fully data driven procedure to compute the critical values using the Monte Carlo simulations.
 The validity of our procedure is established without enforcing structural assumptions of any kind on the unknown covariances.
-The main idea is based on the strong approximation of empirical processes by Gaussian processes \citep{VW96,ChernozhukovChetverikovKato_2013}, and to some degree, is similar to that of \cite{LiuShao_2013} that utilizes the intermediate approximation.
+The main idea is based on the approximation of empirical processes by Gaussian processes \citep{ChernozhukovChetverikovKato_2013}, and to some degree, is similar to that of \cite{LiuShao_2013} that utilizes the intermediate approximation.
 However, instead of generating independent standard multivariate normal vectors, our approach takes into account correlations among the features and therefore is automatically adapted to the underlying dependence.

 The rest of the paper is organized as follows.
 In Section~\ref{method.sec}, we describe the simulation-based testing procedures for both hypotheses \eqref{eq:onesample} and \eqref{eq:twosample}.
 Theoretical properties of the tests are studied in Section~\ref{section:theory}.
 Numerical studies are reported in Section \ref{section:numerical} to assess the performance of the proposed tests comparing to the peer methods.
-In Section \ref{real data}, we applied the proposed tests to an acute lymphoblastic leukemia data for identifying disease-associated gene-sets based on the gene expression levels.
-The paper is concluded with a brief discussion in Section~\ref{sec.disc}.
+In Section \ref{real data}, we applied the proposed tests to the acute lymphoblastic leukemia data for identifying disease-associated gene-sets based on the gene expression levels.
 The underpinning technical details, as well as additional simulation results and empirical data analysis, are relegated to the supplementary material.